masterky/Python-DownloadSpeed/README.md

-Python-InternetSpeed
+Python-Downloadrate
 ====================

-Measure Internet Speed in KB/s - Written in Python
+Measures Download Speed in KB/s - Written in Python